 The guy was extremely introvert and in depression.
 He did his engineering from IIT Roorkee in Civil Engineering due to family pressure but his interest was somewhere else, when placement comes he got placed in some companies but do not want to go there.

 He basically falls in 2nd category he had two choices first in which he has to go to do the job as a civil engineer where his family would be happy he will not, 2nd he can go to explorer his passion which is farming, in this situation his family will not be very happy because they do not see the big picture.

-I told him, buddy, right now you are in a circle, if you do not break free then you will remain there for a long time, its a closed space and your fear will eat you up, wake up and take a decision.
-If you take a decision then you will have two paths one is right path and another is the wrong path, now suppose we are calculating worst case scenario and you are in a wrong path, and buddy a path can be changed but a circle is infinite, it has no start and no end.
+I told him, buddy, right now you are in a circle, if you do not break free then you will remain there for a long time, it’s a closed space and your fear will eat you up, wake up and make a decision.
+If you make a decision then you will have two paths one is the right path and another is the wrong path, now suppose we are calculating the worst-case scenario and you are on a wrong path, and buddy a path can be changed but a circle is infinite, it has no start and no end.
 Just take a decision and try to improve it, work hard on that path.

-RIght now this introvert guy told us about his journey, he is no more a introvert guy or a shy guy in a corner and doing what he loves farming.
+Right now this introvert guy told us about his journey, he is no more an introvert guy or a shy guy in a corner and doing what he loves farming.